DanGioGames/factorio-combinator-orchestra/USER MANUAL.md

     * [Arpeggiator](#arpeggiator)

 ## <a name="introduction"></a>Introduction
-The purpose of the Factorio Music Machine project is to make music creation in Factorio easier.
+The purpose of the Factorio Combinator Orchestra project is to make music creation in Factorio easier.
 It consists of multiple blueprints that work together as different components of a big customizable machine.

 This user manual is meant to explain how to use each component to create music and how to expand them to suit your musical needs.